ahmad0790/svhn-multi-digit-address-recognition/README.md

 ### Data Processing
 `load_data.py` Processes each image, crops image with bounding box and generates training labels for each image `load_data_rotations.py` Same preprrocessing but with added random rotations<br/>
-`load_data_negativees.py` Same preprrocessing but with negative labelleed imagees added (Those imges with no street number)
+`load_data_negatives.py` Same preprrocessing but with negative labelled images added (Those imges with no street number)

 ### Model Arrchitecture
 `CNN.py` Builds the Goodfellow paper CNN model<br/>
 `VGG_model.py` Builds the VGG paper CNN model

 ### Model Training
-`model_augmented.py` Trains the Goodfellow based model on training data using the CNN.py model architecture
+`model_augmented.py` Trains the Goodfellow based model on training data using the CNN.py model architecture<br/>

 ### Video Predictions and Localization
-`predictions.py` Functions to make prredictions on new images `create_video.py` Predicts for each frame in a video both the location and sequence of streeet numbers in an image. saves video as an mp4
+`predictions.py` Functions to make prredictions on new images<br/>
+`create_video.py` Predicts for each frame in a video both the location and sequence of streeet numbers in an image. saves video as an mp4